+4.1 General provisions.
-- 4.1 General provisions. - 4.1.1 Each vehicle subject to this regulation not otherwise exempted under Section 1.0 shall be inspected at least once every two years at an official inspection station operated by the Division.

-- 4.1.2 All subject fleet vehicles shall be inspected at an official inspection station operated by the Division or at an alternate inspection station approved by the Director. - 4.1.3 HC, CO, CO+CO2 (or CO2 alone) emission standards shall be applicable to all vehicles subject to these requirements (e.g.1995 and older vehicles) and if a vehicle fails any applicable emissions standard, repairs shall be required for failure of all any emissions standards. - 4.1.4 Initial tests (i.e., those occurring for the first time in a test cycle) shall be performed without repair or adjustment to the vehicle being tested at the inspection station, before or during the test. - 4.1.5 An official test, once initiated, shall be performed in its entirety regardless of intermediate outcomes except in the case of invalid test condition, unsafe conditions, fast pass/fail algorithms, or, in the case of the onboard diagnostic (OBD) system check, unset readiness codes. - 4.1.6 Tests involving measurements shall be performed with equipment that has been calibrated according to the quality control procedures established by the Department. - 4.1.7 After an initial failure of any portion of any exhaust emission test in the LEIM program, all vehicles shall be retested automatically.
+- 4.1.1 Each vehicle subject to this regulation shall be inspected at least once every two years at an official inspection station operated by the Division. - 4.1.2 All subject fleet vehicles shall be inspected at an official inspection station operated by the Division or at an alternate inspection station approved by the Director. - 4.1.3 HC, CO, CO+CO2 (or CO2 alone) emission standards shall be applicable to all vehicles subject to the LEIM program and repairs shall be required for failure of any standard. - 4.1.4 Initial tests (i.e., those occurring for the first time in a test cycle) shall be performed without repair or adjustment at the inspection facility, prior to the test. - 4.1.5 An official test, once initiated, shall be performed in its entirety regardless of intermediate outcomes except in the case of invalid test condition or unsafe conditions.

+- 4.1.6 Tests involving measurements shall be performed with equipment that has been calibrated according to the quality control procedures established by the Department. - 4.1.7 After an initial failure of any portion of any exhaust emission test in the program, all vehicles shall be retested automatically.
 Both initial and automatic retest shall constitute Test 1.
 After failure of Test 2, prior to Test 3, proof of appropriate repairs must be submitted indicating the type of repairs and parts installed (if any).
 This shall be done by completing the "Vehicle Emissions Repair Report Form" as developed and provided by the Division. - 4.1.8 Any vehicle entering the inspection lane while smoking excessively or with coolant, oil, or fuel leaks, or any other such defect that is unsafe, shall be rejected from the testing area. - 4.2 Exhaust emission testing procedures and standards.
-Exhaust emissions which include 1968 to 1995 model year vehicles subject to exhaust emission testing under this regulation shall be equal to or less than the rates specified in Table 4-1; determined in response to the following idle test requirements: - 4.2.1 The motor vehicle associate shall insert a probe at least 10 inches into the exhaust pipe. - 4.2.2 Genuine dual exhaust vehicles shall be tested with a dual exhaust probe. - 4.2.3 The analysis of exhaust gas concentrations shall begin 10 seconds after the applicable test mode begins. - 4.2.4 Exhaust gas concentrations shall be analyzed at a minimum rate of two times per second.
-The measured value for pass/fail determinations shall be a simple running average of the measurements taken over five seconds.
-The vehicle shall be tested in as received condition with the transmission in neutral or park and all accessories turned off.
-The engine shall be at normal operating temperature and idle speed. - 4.2.5 The test shall immediately end upon reaching the overall maximum test time of 145 seconds.
+Exhaust emissions from 1968 to 1995 model year vehicles subject to this regulation shall be equal to or less than the rates specified in Table 4-1; determined pursuant to the following idle test requirements: - 4.2.1 The motor vehicle associate shall insert a probe at least 10 inches into the exhaust pipe. - 4.2.2 Genuine dual exhaust vehicles shall be tested with a dual exhaust probe. - 4.2.3 The analysis of exhaust gas concentrations shall begin 10 seconds after the applicable test mode begins. - 4.2.4 Exhaust gas concentrations shall be analyzed at a minimum rate of 2 times per second.
+The measured value for pass/fail determinations shall be a simple running average of the measurements taken over 5 seconds.
+The vehicle shall be tested in as-received condition with the transmission in neutral or park and all accessories turned off.
+The engine shall be at normal operating temperature and idle speed. - 4.2.5 The test shall be immediately terminated upon reaching the overall maximum test time of 145 seconds.